neocompounder/cneo-contract/README.md

 4. The `cNEO` contract takes the remaining `GAS` and swaps it for `bNEO` on Flamingo.
 5. The `cNEO` contract takes the remaining `GAS` and swaps it for `y bNEO` on the Flamingo `bNEO-GAS` pool.
 6. The `cNEO` contract updates `bneoReserves == x + y`
-7. The `cNEO` contract rewards the caller of `compound` with enough GAS to fund the invocation fees and a little bit extra.
+7. The `cNEO` contract rewards the caller of `compound` with a small amount of GAS.

-An important consideration is that the call to `compound` is paid for *using the GAS balance of the `cNEO` contract*!
+An invocation of `compound` is expected to cost `~0.23 GAS`.
-The invoker risks simply receives a reward for their service.
+The caller will be rewarded with a small bonus over this quantty to cover the invocation fees and pourboire.

 ### Burn
 After the first mint and comounding, we now have `x cNEO` backed by `x + y bNEO`.